-Management has determined that Company-incurred exploration costs that have been capitalized may have future economic benefits and may be economically recoverable.
+Management has determined that acquisition costs that have been capitalized may have future economic benefits and may be economically recoverable.
 Management uses several criteria in its assessments of economic recoverability and probability of future economic benefits including geological and other technical information, scoping and feasibility studies, accessibility of facilities, and existing permits.